raechelo/odom-static-comp-2/README.md

 # Things I Learned

 I learned how to code and create SVGs from scratch, how to style them, and how to size them.
 I learned how to use grid and flexbox together to create an effective full webpage layout.
-I started to dabble a little bit into animations and I had some fun with those, I wish I had time to put animations on the bar graph too.
+I started to dabble a little bit into animations and I had some fun with those; I wish I had time to put animations on the bar graph too.
 I also learned how to style lists in a variety of ways, how to implement a boatload of icons, and I think I vastly enhanced my hovering techniques.
+I also learned more about how colors work together-- I started this page off as a Captain America job listing but changed to Batman solely because of the color palette.
+It's much easier to work with neutrals and one pop color than two bright, primary tones next to each other.

 # Remaining Areas for Improvement